SpectoLabs/hoverpy/docs/source/soap.rst

 soap
 ====

-In this example we'll take a look a using hoverpy when working with SOAP.
+In this example we'll take a look at using hoverpy when working with SOAP.
 To run this example, simply execute:

 ``examples/soap/soap.py --capture``